WSU-kduncan/3120-cicd-NolimitDougie/Project5/README-CI.md

 Create `README-CD.md` in main folder of your repo that details the following:

 - CD Project Overview
--  For this project we are updating our workflow so GitHub action can create a event when a tag is pushed and triggers the workflow.
+-  For this project we using semantic versioning in conjunction with my Docker image.
+We are updating our workflow so GitHub action can create a event when a tag is pushed and triggers the workflow.
+Semantic versioning would allow for all previous and current images to be recorded in DockerHub.
+This increases traceability by allowing the you to view changes that have been made over time.

 - How to generate a `tag` in `git` / GitHub